GaloisInc/saw-script/doc/manual/manual.md

 true (i.e., the constant `True` or a function that immediately returns `True`).
 It fails if that is not the case.

+## Multiple Goals

+The proof scripts shown so far all have a single implicit goal.
+As in many other interactive provers, however, SAWScript proofs can have multiple goals.
+The following commands can introduce or work with multiple goals.

+* `goal_apply : Theorem -> ProofScript ()` will apply a given
+introduction rule to the current goal.
+This will result in zero or more new subgoals.

+* `goal_assume : ProofScript Theorem` will convert the first hypothesis in the current proof goal into a local `Theorem`

+* `goal_insert : Theorem -> ProofScript ()` will insert a given
+`Theorem` as a new hypothesis in the current proof goal.

+* `goal_intro : String -> ProofScript Term` will introduce a quantified
+variable in the current proof goal, returning the variable as a `Term`.

+* `goal_when : String -> ProofScript () -> ProofScript ()` will run the
+given proof script only when the goal name contains the given string.

+* `split_goal : ProofScript ()` will split a goal of the form
+`Prelude.and prop1 prop2` into two separate goals `prop1` and `prop2`.

 ## Proof Failure and Satisfying Assignments